-Number Critical Benchmark Requirement Guidance B8.1 ~ The standard shall require the production site to have completed an air emission inventory.
-The air emission inventory shall list: All emission points, the type of material emitted from each type of emissions source, and the measured and subsequently calculated amount of material from each type of emissions source.
-The air emission inventory shall list: All emission points; The type of material emitted from each type of emissions source, The measured and subsequently calculated amount of material from each type of emissions source.
-The inventory shall detail all points of forced emissions to air i.e., boiler stacks, spray machines, fume cupboards, etc. B8.2 The standard shall review all plant emissions sources (including stacks and vents) requiring an emissions limiting/restricting device.
-Review the type of device for each one, and confirm that the device is functioning effectively.
+Number Critical Benchmark Requirement Guidance B8.1 ~ The standard shall require the production site has completed an air emission inventory.
+The air emission inventory shall list: All emission points, the type of material emitted from each type of emissions source, the measured and subsequently calculated amount of material from each type of emissions source.
+The air emission inventory shall list: All emission points, the type of material emitted from each type of emissions source, the measured and subsequently calculated amount of material from each type of emissions source.
+The inventory shall detail all points of forced emissions to air i.e. boiler stacks, spray machines, fume cupboards, etc. B8.2 The standard shall review all plant emissions sources (including stacks and vents) requiring an emissions limiting/restricting device.
+Review the type of device for each one, and if the device is functioning.

 B8.3 The standard shall review all plant emissions sources (including stacks and vents) not requiring an emissions limiting/restricting device.
 B8.4 The standard shall require that the production site can demonstrate that there is a preventative maintenance program for the emissions control devices employed and that the maintenance schedule conforms to recommendations.
-B8.5 The standard shall require that if any waste or by-products are incinerated either on- or off-site, the production site can demonstrate

-Number Critical Benchmark Requirement Guidance that incineration is carried out in a regulated co-generation plant or controlled by an external authority.
-B8.6 The standard shall fail any production site that carries out waste or by-product incineration on-site or off-site that: • Is non-regulated, and/or • Cannot provide evidence of monitoring, and/or • Carries out monitoring less than once a year.
-B8.7 The standard shall require that the monitoring of boiler stack emissions is undertaken by a third-party analysis of relevant emissions as specified by local legislation.
+B8.5 The standard shall require that if any wastes or by- products are incinerated either on or off-site, the production site can demonstrate that incineration is carried out in a regulated co-generation plant or controlled by an external authority.
+B8.6 The standard shall fail any production site that carries out waste or by-product incineration on- site or off-site that: - is non-regulated - and/or cannot provide evidence of monitoring - and/or carries out monitoring less than once a year B8.7 The standard shall require that the monitoring of boiler stack emissions is undertaken by a third- party analysis of relevant emissions as specified by local legislation.
 Monitoring shall be done at least annually, regardless of legislation.
 B8.8 The standard shall require that the monitoring of stack emissions is undertaken by a third-party as specified by local legislation, at least annually.
-The standard shall review the total amount of solvent used in production.
+B8.9 The standard shall review the total amount of solvent used in production.
 The production site shall provide evidence that monthly or annual data is available to calculate the total amount of solvent used.
-B8.9 Production sites that only process up to tannage and/or have provided evidence that less than 10g/m2 of solvent is used as part of processing shall be exempted from this requirement.

-Number Critical Benchmark Requirement Guidance Solvents include pure solvents as well as solvents forming a constituent of finishing chemicals.
+Production sites that only process up to tannage and/or have provided evidence that less than 10g/m2 of solvent is used as part of processing shall be exempted from this requirement.
+Solvents include pure solvents as well as solvents forming a constituent of finishing chemicals.
 B8.10 The standard shall require an overview of Volatile Organic Compound (VOC) emissions.
 B8.11 The standard shall set a limit for VOC emissions.
 B8.12 The standard shall require that the production site measures and controls noise level values outside the building at least annually.
-Measurements shall be taken at several periods of the day and in several locations.
-Facilities located such that external noise level measurements are not applicable or appropriate are exempt from this requirement.
+Measurement shall be taken at several periods of the day and in several locations.
+50.12 Facilities located such that external noise level measurements are not applicable or appropriate are exempt from this requirement.